The creation of a new museum

 Organization Type: 501(c)(3) public charity

-Site and Location: Kincora, a mixed-use development, approximately 3.5 miles north of Dulles International Airport, which was designed by OSS veteran Eero
+Site and Location: Kincora, a mixed-use development approximately 3.5 miles north of Dulles International Airport, which was designed by OSS veteran Eero

-Saarinen, on Route 28 in Sterling, Virginia.
+Saarinen, on Route 28 in Ashburn, Virginia.

 Total Building Size: 67,320 gross square feet